coughlo93/computer_infrastructure_assessment/README.md

 ** by Owen Coughlan (g00439345@atu.ie)

-This repository contains my assesstment submission for the module...
+This repository contains my assesstment submission for the module Computer Infrastructure.

 # Tasks Summary